Programs Offered

 ITAL 1010 (4) Beginning Italian 1

-The four skills of listening, speaking, reading, and writing are progressively developed in a predominantly oral presentation.
+The four skills of listening, speaking, reading, and writing are developed progressively.
 Grammatical concepts are explained and practiced through dialogues, written exercises, and conversations.
 The cultural focus is on the personal world and life of students.

 Equivalent - Duplicate Degree Credit Not Granted: ITAL 1050